Phage therapy: Treatment of biofilm infections

 The different steps at which phages may disrupt biofilm formation.
 The biofilm surrounding the bacteria would inhibit the ability of antibiotics to reach bacteria, but may have less impact on the phages.

 Phage therapy is being used to great effect in the treatment of biofilm infections, especially Pseudomonas aeruginosa and Staphylococcus aureus.
 From 78 recent cases of treatment of biofilm infections, 96% of patients saw clinical improvement using phage therapy, and 52% of patients saw complete symptom relief or a full expungement of the affecting bacteria.
-Biofilm infections are very challenging to treat with antibiotics.
+Biofilm infections are challenging to treat with antibiotics.
 The biofilm matrix and surrounding bacterial membranes can bind to the antibiotics, preventing them from penetrating the biofilm.
 The matrix may contain enzymes that deactivate antibiotics.
 Biofilms also have low metabolic activity, which means antibiotics that target growing processes have much lower efficacy.
 These factors make phage therapy an enticing option for the treatment of such infections, and there are currently two ways to go about such treatment.
 The first is to isolate the initial bacteria and make a specific treatment phage to target it, while the second way is to use a combination of more general phages.
 The advantage of the second method is that it can easily be made commercially available for treatment, although there are some concerns that it may be substantially less effective.

 The process of treating biofilms or more generic infections using phage therapy.
 Depending on the case, steps 2 and 3 may involve either specially tailored phages or more general alternatives.